madooei/playground-ottktmu5/markdowns/warmup.md

 ?[Is there an easy way to change "countdown" to count up instead?]
 -[ ] Change the base case
 -[ ] Change the recursive call
--[x] Change where print statement is
+-[x] Change where the print statement is
 -[ ] All of the above

 ```java runnable